 As mentioned earlier, this is the Contacts app, nestled in the friendly confines of the Phone app.
 You’ll have access to any Groups that you create along with all of your contacts.

 The good ole’ fashioned keypad.
 Naturally, you can dial away to call anyone.
-Note the bottom left hand icon that includes the outline of a person with a ‘+’ sign.
+Enter the phone number you’d like to add.
+Tap on the ‘+’ sign, just left of the number.
 If you would like to exchange digits with someone, enter their complete phone number and then select that icon.

 You’ll have the option to ‘Create a new contact’, which will bring you back to Contacts to enter all the relevant information.
 You can also select ‘Add to an existing contact’ and then proceed to select the contact whose information you’d like to append.